-Where do we begin with a film like We Are The Flesh?
-I remember hearing word of mouth when the film played at a few horror-themed film festivals at the end of last year.
-The movie had received a pretty mixed response from the reviews that I had read for the film.
-I was lucky enough that with all the word of mouth that I heard regarding We Are The Flesh that nothing was ever spoiled for me.
-I remember a lot of people comparing it to the work of Gaspar Noe and those were the comments that sold me on wanting to see this film.
+Where do we begin with a movie like We Are The Flesh?
+I remember hearing the word of mouth when the film played at a few horror-themed film festivals at the end of last year.
+The movie had received a pretty mixed response from all the reviews that I had read for the film.
+I was lucky enough that with all the word of mouth that I had heard regarding We Are The Flesh that nothing was ever spoiled for me.
+I remember a lot of people comparing it to the movies of Gaspar Noe and those were the comments that sold me on wanting to see this film.

-After watching We Are The Flesh, I'm extremely divided on the film.
-This will be one of those films that divide the audience as well.
-There are elements of this film that are worth marveling over.
+After watching We Are The Flesh, I'm incredibly divided on this movie.
+This will be one of those films that separate the audience as well.
+There are elements of this flick that are worth marvelling over.
 On a technical level, this is just a gorgeous looking film.
-The colours, the cinematography and the use of several different filming styles and techniques make this a film that deserves to be watched for all that's going on when it comes to the visual side of the production.
+It is the colours, the cinematography and the use of several different filming styles and techniques that make this a film one that deserves to be witnessed for all that's going on when it comes to the visual side of the production.

-Coming back to Gaspar Noe, I am a huge fan of his work.
-I own Irreversible, Enter The Void and I Stand Alone.
+Coming back to Gaspar Noe, I am a huge fan of his movies.
+I own Irreversible, Enter The Void, and I Stand Alone.
 Even his sexually explicit film Love was one that I found to be a technical achievement.
-This first-time director feels very inspired by Gaspar Noe.
-I see it in the visuals, subject matter, dialogue and just how far Emiliano Rocha Minter is willing to go in terms of pushing the envelope.
-This feels more restrained and less harsh than Gaspar Noe but I have a feeling We Are The Flesh is a movie that would make Gaspar Noe proud.
+This first-time director seems very inspired by Gaspar Noe.
+I see it in the visuals, subject matter, dialogue and just how far Emiliano Rocha Minter is willing to go concerning pushing the envelope.
+This actually feels somewhat restrained and less harsh than Gaspar Noe, but I have a feeling We Are The Flesh is a movie that would make Gaspar Noe proud.

-The real sex scenes that happen in the film are so in your face and frequent that it feels like they are beating you over the head trying to drive the point home.
+The real sex scenes that happen in the movie are so in your face and frequent that it feels like they are beating you over the head trying to drive the point home.
 Early on we see our sister actually give the brother character oral on camera while the crazed man masturbates and ejaculates.
-We also have a scene where our sister character menstruates into her brother's mouth.
-This felt like it was used for shock value more than anything else.
+We also have the scene where our sister character menstruates in her brother's mouth.
+This felt like it was all used for shock value more than anything else.
 I think these scenes were added to push buttons more than trying to actually propel the story forward.

 In terms of the violence, gore, and scares.
-This film is pretty tame.
-While it does feature a bloody cannibal orgy and one of the most gruesome and realistic throat cutting scenes that I think I've ever seen in a movie, the movie isn't all that violent.
-This is more nauseating due to all the gross sex that is on display.
-The themes are taboo and they really do overshadow the blood and gore.
+This movie is actually pretty tame.
+While it does contain a bloody, cannibalistic orgy and one of the most gruesomely and realistic throat cutting scenes that I think I've ever seen in a horror movie, the movie isn't all that violent.
+This is really just more nauseating due to all of the gross sex that is here on display.
+The themes are taboo, and they really do overshadow the blood and gore.
 On a scary level, I feel this film isn't played for scares.
-We have a few scenes of mild tension but that's it.
+We have a few scenes of mild tension, but that's it.

 DEATH TOLL: 2